Day 1: Trek to Sine Camp (2,596m)

 Start your journey at Trekkers Hostel in Kilembe.
 Ascend through the Afro-montane forest filled with monkeys, birds, and rare flora.
 Enjoy Enock Falls before arriving at Sine Hut.

 We start by walking up the valley floor through the tall trees of the Afro-Montane Forest Zone.
-There are a lot of birds along this gradual ascent, and you might even see some blue monkeys darting about in the forest.
+There are many birds along this gradual ascent, and you might even see some blue monkeys darting about in the forest.

 Distance: ~9.5 km